 Non-degree Financial Aid

 Non-degree students do not automatically qualify for federal student aid.
 To qualify for aid at UWM, students need to be enrolled at least half time in an eligible certificate/certification program or be enrolled half time to complete prerequisites for a UWM graduate program.
-You will complete the Non-degree Enrollment Verification Form and have an Advisor in your degree program sign it (not your non-degree advisor.)
+You will complete the Non-degree Enrollment Verification Form and have an Adviser in your degree program sign it (not your non-degree adviser.)
 You can find this form here.